+Active Enable 🔻

+User level Admin ▼

+Account name admin (A-Z, a-z, 0-9, '@', '.', and ''

+New Password ••••

+Confirm Password

-Account Settings Active Enable User level Admin ▼ Account name (A-Z, a-z, 0-9, '@', '.', and '\') admin New Password •••• Confirm Password Your password must follow the password policy. • The minimum password length is 4 characters.
-Accessible Access Portal HTTP/HTTPS Enable Disable Telnet/SSH/Console Enable Disable Moxa Service Enable Disable Diagnostic Enable Disable
+- Your password must follow the password policy. - The minimum password length is 4 characters.

+Accessible Access Portal

+HTTP/HTTPS Enable Disable

+Telnet/SSH/Console Enable Disable

+Moxa Service EnableDisable

+Diagnostic © Enable © Disable

 Field Description Default Setting Active Select Enable to enable the user account.
 Disable User level Administrator: Allows the user to access the Web UI, change the Admin device's configuration, and use the device's import/export capability.
 User: Allows the user to access the Web UI, but the user will not be able to change the device's configuration or use the device's import/export capability.
 Account name The username of the account.
 Admin New Password The password used to log in to the device. moxa Confirm Retype the password.
-If the Confirm Password and New Password N/A Password fields do not match, you will be asked to reenter the password.
+If the Confirm Password and New N/A Password Password fields do not match, you will be asked to reenter the password.